Serving At: Pilgrim Wesleyan Church

 WAYS TO REACH ME:

-Tsevelmaa Gansukh, a Global Mission Fellow with the United Methodist General Board of Global Ministries, was commissioned in August 2018.
-She is engaged in a two-year term of service in communications with the Pilgrim Wesleyan Church in Lusaka, Zambia.
+Steven de la Cruz, a Global Mission Fellow with the United Methodist General Board of Global Ministries, was commissioned in August 2018.
+He is engaged in a two-year term of service at Hope for Children, a ministry of Pilgrim Wesleyan Church in Lusaka, Zambia.

 The Global Mission Fellows program takes young adults ages 20-30 out of their home environments and places them in new contexts for mission experience and service.
 The program has a strong emphasis on faith and justice.
 Global Mission Fellows become active parts of their new local communities.
 They connect the church in mission across cultural and geographical boundaries.
 They grow in personal and social holiness and become strong young leaders working to build just communities in a peaceful world.

 Steven is from Meycauayan City, Bulacan Province, Philippines.
 He is a member of the Meycauayan Central United Methodist Church in the Bulacan Philippines Annual Conference.
 He holds a Bachelor of Science degree in computer engineering from STI College, Meycauayan, and has worked in the computer systems industry.